cfwelch/compositional_demographic_embeddings/README.md

 More details of experiments run with this code can be found in [our paper](https://arxiv.org/abs/2010.02986).

-If you use this code please cite:
+If you use this code for demographic embeddings please cite:

 ```
 @InProceedings{emnlp20compositional,